“Wisdom is knowing how little we know.”

 What is snooker?
 Or who is Snooker?
 Is it a first-year cadet from Woolwich?
 Or a pirate ship captain from Halifax?
 Or perhaps it’s the black cat from the famous series of children’s sketches?
 Or a lightweight boxer from San Francisco?
 Or maybe a horse that took a lot of prizes at the races?
 Or a character in a huge number of farces and comedies, alone or paired with Hooker or Pooker, who made audiences laugh out loud?
 Or lieutenant (and later captain) of the Bengal Cavalry?

-Some articles can be downloaded from the Downloads page in PDF format with illustrations and printable layout.
-You can see the sources of information on the Source page.
-If you have original documents or scans of publications related to the term “snooker” and would be willing to share this information with the historical community, please contact us.
-Any help would be greatly appreciated.
+Selected articles are available for download from the Downloads page in PDF format, complete with illustrations and a print-ready layout.
+Source references can be found on the Sources page.
+If you possess original documents or scans related to the historical use of the term snooker and are willing to share them with the research community, please do get in touch — any contribution is greatly appreciated.

 Acknowledgements